Philistia: History

-Philistia included Jaffa (in today's Tel Aviv), but it was lost to the Hebrews during Solomon's time.
-Nonetheless, the Philistine king of Ashkelon conquered Jaffa again circa 730 BC.
-Following Sennacherib's third campaign in the Levant, the Assyrians re-assigned Jaffa to the Phoenician city-state of Sidon, and Philistia never got it back.
+Philistia included Jaffa (in today's Tel Aviv).
+Following Sennacherib's third campaign in the Levant, the Assyrians reassigned Jaffa to the Phoenician city-state of Sidon, and Philistia never got it back.

 The Five Lords of the Philistines are described in the Hebrew Bible as being in constant struggle and interaction with the neighbouring Israelites, Canaanites and Egyptians, being gradually absorbed into the Canaanite culture.

-Philistia was occupied by Tiglath-Pileser III of the Assyrian Empire in the 8th century BC.
+Philistia was occupied by Tiglath-Pileser III of the Neo-Assyrian Empire in the 8th century BC.
 Throughout the century, often at the incitement of neighboring Egypt, Philistia revolted against Assyrian rule, but each time they were defeated and forced to pay tribute.
 Gath disappears from history after Sargon II records its capture in 711 BC, which may indicate he destroyed the city rather than conquered it.
-Interestingly, the term "Philistia" is not used in Assyrian records describing their campaigns, only the names of individual cities, which may indicate that at this stage the Philistines had become increasingly divided and that the confederation of the pentapolis which constituted Philistia had fractured into separate city-states.
+The term "Philistia" is not used in Assyrian records describing their campaigns, only the names of individual cities, which may indicate that at this stage the Philistines had become increasingly divided, and that the confederation of the pentapolis which constituted Philistia had fractured into separate city-states.
 Sennacherib further reported that he had sacked (and possibly burned) a "royal city of the land Philistia that [Hezek]iah had taken away (and) fortified," but the city's name has not survived.
 The texts also mention that Ashkelon was also sacked due to its refusal to acknowledge Assyrian authority.
 Despite this Philistine sedition, Sennacherib records that he divided up the lands he had plundered from Judah amongst the kings of Ashdod, Gaza, and Ekron, even going as far as freeing Padi, the king of Ekron, from Judahite captivity and returning him to the throne.

-The Philistines disappear from written records following the conquest of the Levant by the Babylonian king Nebuchadnezzar II during the 6th century BC, when Ashkelon and many other cities from the region were destroyed.
+The Philistines disappear from written records following the conquest of the Levant by the Neo-Babylonian emperor Nebuchadnezzar II during the 6th century BC, when Ashkelon and many other cities from the region were destroyed.